cbepx-me/Anbernic-H700-RG-xx-StockOS-Modification/README.md

 Include content
 ---------------
-1. Modified OS images that support automatic partition expansion
+1. Modified Stock OS images that support automatic partition expansion
 2. Package files that support lossless upgrades
 3. As a template package for customizing system themes
 4. Other additional tools